minhajuddin/mix_script/README.md

 # MixScript

-Allows you to use mix packages in an elixir script.
+A build utility that allows you to to use mix packages in an elixir script.

 ## Example